 To find the optimal range, researchers (3) measured runners’ heart rates across a range of cadences and speeds.
 Each run comprised 3 minutes at a set cadence, followed by 2.5minutes of walking.
 From this, researchers could identify the athlete’s optimal range.

 How did they do this?… the process was straightforward: they simply identified the cadence with the lowest heart rate.

 To test this yourself follow this simple formula:

 - Run at your preferred cadence for 3minutes – this should be at a submaximal speed (ideally below threshold/tempo intensity).

-- The cadence with the lowest heart rate indicates greater efficiency.
+- The cadence with the lowest heart rate shows greater efficiency.

-Important note: your optimum cadence will likely be different across different running speeds.
+Important note: your optimum cadence will probably be different across different running speeds.
 It may also change as your running fitness changes.